 Kurt Hildebrand (TX) raised a point of order that other business is not allowed during a vote, and it is difficult to organize a large delegation such as Texas to have a proper vote while there were ongoing nominating speeches for other offices.
-(See RONR, 11th ed., p.
-59, lines 17-23 and also p.
-261-262) Dr. Lark ruled that the delegates had voted to suspend the rules, thus the nomination speeches were in order.
+Dr. Lark ruled that the delegates had voted to suspend the rules, thus the nomination speeches were in order.